ruturajjadhav07/Java/Java Basics/Array/README.md

 ## Types of Arrays :
-1) Single Dimensional Array :

-  *It is linear collection of elements of same data type such as int.The each position of element is identified by using index number.*
+1) Single Dimensional Array : *It is linear collection of elements of same data type such as int.The each position of element is identified by using index number.*

+2) Multi dimensional array :
+*A multidimensional array is an array that contains other arrays.Also called as jagged array.*
+*The most common multidimensional array is a 2D array (two-dimensional array)*